tarof429/stuckathome/redhat/README.md

-# RHCSA Study Guide
+# RedHat Linux Administration

 ## Introduction

-This section covers a variety of topics related to Linux administration and was used as preparation for the RHCSA exam.
+This section covers a variety of topics related to RedHat Linux administration.

 ## Pre-requisites

-A VM running Rocky 9 can be used as the training environment.
+A VM running Rocky Linux can be used to simulate a RedHat Linux environment

 ## Users

 Use `chage` to change the password expirary per user.
 Although technically `passwd` can do all of the same things, it's preferable to just use `chage`.
 If you need to expire a user's password, run `chage -E 1 <user>`.
 By default, it is set to -1 so it will never expire.

 Defaults password policies are stored in `/etc/login.defs`.
 For example, there are a few login-related variables related to passwords here.
-If the exam asks you to set default values for new users like password expirary and the first UUID, set it in `/etc/login.defs`.
+If you need to set default values for new users like password expirary and the first UUID, set it in `/etc/login.defs`.

 Minimum password lengths are managed in `/etc/security/pwquality.conf` NOT /etc/login.defs.